+ASX and London-listed Danakali is

+the owner of a potash mining project

+in Eritrea.
+It is aiming to raise around

+s300m to develop its mine, and this

+sill be get/domesticated to the domesticated tot the domesticated to the domesticated tot

-ASX and London-listed Danakali is the owner of a potash mining project in Eritrea.
-It is aiming to raise around \$300m to develop its mine, and this will be a mixture of debt and equity.
+will be a mixture of debt and equity.
 Whilst its ASX listing serves it well, Danakali's board felt that a dual listing on London's Main Market would provide the company with additional access to sophisticated investors in London and internationally with a strong appetite for advanced stage development projects and a good understanding of the African mining and resource environment.
 Essentially, in London the company has access to a broader range of investors with more appetite for the development of a mining project in an African jurisdiction.

+Two examples help illustrate the point.